Your Board Members Can Become “Door Openers.” Here’s How!

 4. Invitation to followup for a next step.

-Say your wonderful board member has inspired a friend with her passionate story about what you are up to.
+Here’s an example: Say your wonderful board member has inspired a friend with her passionate story about your organization’s work.

 She has contagious energy and an enthusiastic attitude.

-All this is wasted unless she can say,
+All this is wasted unless she can offer a next step:

 • “Can you come down for a tour?”